Where do you like to hear music? If you’d rather be in a room full of friends than a loud crowd of strangers, join us for our next music party.

 Thank you to Allie Moss for her guidance on the songwriting, Leah Jones for her lovely harmony vocals, and Gawain Mathews for his stellar work on guitar, bass, keyboards and production.
 You can stream this song at Reverbnation.com/drewpearce or download this song for free at drewpearce.basecamp.com.

-Every month, my friends and I present acoustic music parties in secret locations around the San Francisco Bay Area.
+Every month, my friends and I present acoustic music parties in homes and private listening rooms around northern California and the San Francisco Bay Area.
 100% of the audience donations go to the musicians.

 It reminds of that stat showing how many millions of plays an artist would have to get on Spotify to earn the average salary of a Spotify employee.
 Same with the iPhone.
 Why do we value the machine that holds the music more than the human who created it?

-Almost all of the hosts I’ve met volunteer their time and open their homes to support the musicians who’ve been struggling to make any money from their recordings for the past 20 years.
+Almost all of the hosts I know volunteer their time and open their homes to support the musicians who’ve been struggling to make any money from their recordings for the past 20 years.
 If we let corporations commodify the whole concept of community by taking over the house show scene, the musicians will suffer.

 Let’s not let that happen, yeah?
-I want to create a community that values the musicians first and foremost.
+Let’s create a community that values the musicians first and foremost.
 Will you help me do that by coming to our shows and bringing your friends?
 To sign up for our list and receive invites to our upcoming shows, visit insidelands.org

 Play an acoustic instrument?
 Sing or write songs?
 Join us for one of our Sunday afternoon music hangouts sometime.
 They’re a very casual hang.
 Songwriters trading songs.
 Like an open mic without a mic.
 They usually happen around lunchtime and last for a couple hours.
 Different locations and hosts each time.
-Our next one will be happening before our house concert on January 14.
-If you wanna come play some songs with us, join our list or send an email to email@example.com.
-I’ll reply with the address and details.
+If you’d like to come play some songs with us, send me a note, I’ll reply with the address and details.

 Q: Why are you doing this?